-Ignoring social media in 2026 means being out of the game in the padel world.
-These platforms, where tens of millions of fans gather, are now the main arena to exist, unite, and grow.
-Mastering the ins and outs of Instagram and TikTok is therefore an essential growth strategy, as crucial for a club as for an ambitious player.
-Unpacking the best practices for the coming year.
+Ignoring social media in 2026 means putting yourself out of the game in the padel world.
+These platforms, where tens of millions of fans gather, are now the main arena for existing, uniting, and growing.
+Mastering the codes of Instagram and TikTok is therefore an essential growth strategy, as crucial for a club as for an ambitious player.
+Deciphering the best practices for the coming year.

 For Players: Building Your Personal Brand